 As an alternative to a home-grown convention for describing your data, using a metadata standard can enable your dataset to be organized with other datasets and ensure you have a complete, standard set of information about each part of your data.

 Two examples of the many metadata standards are the Dublin Core Metadata Initiative (DCMI) and Department of Defense Discovery Metadata Standard (DDMS).
-The Dublin Core Metadata Initiative (DCMI) is a non-profit organization hosted at the National Library Board of Singapore.
+The Dublin Core Metadata Initiative (DCMI) is a project of the Association for Information Science and Technology (ASIS&T).
 Its lists of elements, glossary, and frequently asked questions (FAQs) were last revised in 2005, but an effort to update its User Guide is being developed at the wiki page.
-Many state level Open Data programs use the current set of elements, which are required to accompany each data table.
+Many state-level Open Data programs use the current set of elements, which are required to accompany each data table.